School Board Meeting Dates

-Typically, the public meeting begins at 7 p.m. held in City Council Chambers, located on the second floor of the Municipal Building at 441 Market St.
+Typically, the public meeting begins at 7 p.m. held in City Council Chambers, which is now located on the first floor of the new Municipal Building, located at 442 W. Washington St. The board typically meets the second Thursday of each month, unless modified by board vote.

 Need the School Board’s most recent Policies and Regulations?
 Link here.